anceldev/TaskWit/README.md

     * Deadline (iOS or Android default date and time selector)
     * Confirm button
     * Cancel button
-- [] Each new task should have a deadline later than the current time.
+- [x] Each new task should have a deadline later than the current time.
 Adding a task will save it to the file storage in the text file.
+I also included to store the tasks in Firebase Firestore.
-- [] Users can perform different actions by selecting single or multiple items:
+- [ ] Users can perform different actions by selecting single or multiple items:
     * “Pending” category
         * One item selected: the user can press “Delete,” “Edit,” or “Complete”
         * Multiple items selected: the user can press “Delete” or “Complete”